 The main disadvantages appear to be that further base and booster stations will be required to ensure adequate coverage.
-As with 4G, it is likely that commercial considerations will play a role in coverage (particularly in the early days of 5G), with more rural areas likely to benefit last.
+As with 4G, it is likely that commercial considerations will play a role in coverage (particularly in the early days of 5G) but authorities will do all they can, through liaison with mobile providers, to ensure that rural areas of Norfolk get 5G as early as possible.

-The key conclusion is that some consistency of approach from all Norfolk Authorities is clearly important for 5G if the very high degree of nationwide coverage required for 5G to be effective is to be secured.
-Broadly, it should be made as straightforward as possible for 5G base stations and transmitters to be constructed, and common development management policy text to facilitate this should be explored.
+The key conclusion is that some consistency of approach from all Norfolk Planning Authorities is clearly important for 5G if the very high degree of nationwide coverage required for 5G to be effective is to be secured.
+Broadly, it should be made as straightforward as possible for 5G base stations and transmitters to be constructed, and common development management policy text to facilitate this should be explored, taking into account material planning considerations.
+In particular, care will need to be taken to ensure that new telecommunications equipment is sited and located sensitively in respect of the public realm, street-scene, historic environment and wider landscapes.

-Agreement 17 - To maximise the speed of rollout of 5G telecommunications to Norfolk, the Local Planning Authorities will seek to engage with the telecommunications industry to produce shared guidance on the location of base and booster stations for the 5G network.
+Agreement 19 - To maximise the speed of rollout of 5G telecommunications to Norfolk, the Local Planning Authorities will seek to engage with the telecommunications industry to produce shared guidance on the location of base and booster stations for the 5G network, taking into account material planning considerations.
 The aim is to get this guidance agreed before the end of 2018 with it potentially being included in emerging Local Plan documents.